BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

             }

-        Child pages of the defining page will be slides of the carousel, with the Featured Image assigned to the child page used as the background image for the slide.
+        Child Carousel posts of the defining Carousel post will be slides of the carousel, with the Carousel Image assigned to the child post used as the background image for the slide.

-        The carousel defining page and its children must be published as Private.

-        It is good practice to set the Order of the carousel defining page to a high value such as 9999 to push these pages to the bottom of the list on the Pages page.

 * size: